This Little Light of Mine: History

 Many other verses have been added over the years, including impromptu lines appropriate to the occasion.
 The song is sung around the world, with the simple lyrics and tune resonating with all ages.
 Harry Dixon Loes, who studied at the Moody Bible Institute and the American Conservatory of Music, was a musical composer and teacher, who wrote or co-wrote several other gospel songs.
-He wrote a popular adaptation of the song "This Little Light of Mine" in the 1940s, but never copyrighted or claimed credit for writing the original, which remains of unknown origin.
+He wrote a popular adaptation of the song "This Little Light of Mine" in the 1940s but never copyrighted or claimed credit for writing the original, which remains of unknown origin.

-Often thought of as an African-American spiritual, it can be found in The United Methodist Hymnal, #585, adapted by William Farley Smith in 1987, and in the Unitarian Universalist Hymn Book, Singing the Living Tradition, #118, with harmonies by Horace Clarence Boyer.
+Often thought of as an African-American spiritual, it can be found in modern hymnals such as The United Methodist Hymnal, #585, adapted by William Farley Smith in 1987, and in the Unitarian Universalist Hymn Book, Singing the Living Tradition, #118, with harmonies by Horace Clarence Boyer.
 The song does not appear in any of the major nineteenth-century collections of African American songs.

-While the song is most widely recognized as an African American spiritual, over the years it has been transformed into a song of resistance adopted by Cvil Rights Movements.
+While the song is most widely recognized as an African American spiritual, over the years it has been transformed into a song of resistance adopted by Civil Rights Movements.
 With such joyful and hopeful lyrics, "This Little Light of Mine" brought unification and strength to social movements, allowing oppressed groups to reinforce their shared identity and communicate their demands for equity.
 Freedom Singing, a congressional style of singing that often uses church hymns as a form of resistance in social protests, was quite common especially during the Civil Right Movement in the 1960's.
 Rutha Mae Harris, one of the four original freedom singers from Georgia, said the song "helped steady protestors' nerves as abusive police officers threatened to beat them or worse."
 Singing this exuberant, spiritual song also helped to deescalate the tension and agitation during the protests.

-Themes
+Theme

-Some claim the song takes its theme from some of Jesus's remarks to his followers.
+The hymn "This Little Light of Mine" takes its theme from Jesus's remarks to his followers in the Parable of the Lamp under a Bushel.
 Matthew 5:14-16 of the King James Version gives: "Ye are the light of the world.
 A city that is set on an hill cannot be hid.
 Neither do men light a candle and put it under a bushel, but on a candlestick; and it giveth light unto all that are in the house.
 Let your light shine before men, that they may see your good works and give glory to your Father who is in heaven."
 The parallel passage in Luke 11:33 of the King James Version gives: "No man, when he hath lighted a candle, putteth it in a secret place, neither under a bushel, but on a candlestick, that they which come in may see the light."

-Given that the source is unknown and God and Jesus are not mentioned in the words, it is equally possible that the song reflects a global longing to be seen as a good person trying to make the world a better place.